JasonCodesC/Nutrient-Analysis/README.md

 ## Final Model

-For my Final Model I decided to add two new features, 'saturated fat (PDV)' and 'protein'.
-I decided to get rid of 'total fat' because a smaller subset may help predictions better.
+For my Final Model I decided to add two new features, `saturated fat (PDV)` and `protein`.
+I decided to get rid of `total fat` because a smaller subset may help predictions better.
 I decided to add protein because it will probably help us be able to predict lower ratings better based off what we saw in the univariate analysis, I think the low concentrations of protein could also help us sift through the data better for a good model.

 I initally used built a pipeline including a ridge regression model.
 I first used the StandardScalar and QuantileTransfomer to normalize the features and create a normal distribution which I found helped predictions.
 I used GridSearchCV to find the best hyperparamters and then fit the model and obtained a training Mean Squared Error of 1.19077 and a testing Mean Squared Error 1.18370.
 This is better than our baseline model but not by enough so I decided to see if trying out classification would help.